Now accepting Telehealth appointments. Contact us to schedule a virtual visit.

 Though not harmful to your physical health, vitiligo can affect your mental health.
 Many people with the skin condition struggle with low self-esteem and depression.

-What happens during a vitiligo evaluation?
+• What happens during a vitiligo evaluation?

-Though the dermatologists can diagnose vitiligo after a visual exam, they will likely run diagnostic tests to rule out other conditions that could explain your skin’s depigmentation.
+Though our dermatologists can diagnose vitiligo after a visual exam, they will likely run diagnostic tests to rule out other conditions that could explain your skin’s depigmentation.
 These other conditions include tinea versicolor (a fungal infection) and chemical leukoderma (chemical damage to the skin cells).

-How is vitiligo treated?
+• How is vitiligo treated?

-The LUX Dermatology team develops individualized treatment plans for vitiligo based on your age, general health, and personal preferences.
+Our LUX Dermatology team develops individualized treatment plans for vitiligo based on your age, general health, and personal preferences.
 Treatment choices include:

 Cosmetic camouflage